GREEK 101: FIRST YEAR GREEK Fall 2017

 First year Ancient Greek courses give you direct access to the thoughts and writings of the ancient Greeks and allow you to the explore cultural, social and political world in which they wrote.
 Learning to interpret and use an ancient language requires you to think in new ways: both the language itself and the texts written in it are products of a world very different from ours.
 Our focus is on Greek as a literary language.
-Course activities are designed to foster a collaborative atmosphere and to encourage you to make connections between the ancient language and literature we are exploring together and your other interests, passions and pursuits.
-This course counts for VLPA if you are not using it to satisfy the Arts and Sciences graduation requirement in foreign language.
+Course activities are designed to foster a collegial and collaborative atmosphere and to encourage you to make strong connections between the ancient language and literature we are exploring together and your other interests, passions and pursuits.

 -completion of homework assignments and in-class exercises 30%